| Are You Part of the Solution?by C.G. Masi, Technology Journalist Have you ever wondered what causes an economic recession or depression?

 with ads, so your measly half-page ad disappears into a sea of spreads

+and special sections.
 When things are tough and publications are thin, that same half-page

 stands out as a star against the blackness of competitors who didn't